-Situated in the US north-western coast, Oregon is an interesting state to visit, brimming with amazing places and things to do.
+Situated on the US north-western coast, Oregon is an interesting state to visit, brimming with amazing places and things to do.
 In this post, travel writers and Oregon experts share their favorite places to visit in Oregon.

 Oregon boasts some amazing geographical features, with natural parks, impressive waterfalls, dramatic coastlines, and postcard-like beaches it’s a piece of paradise for outdoors lovers.

 - Oregon Capital city: Salem

-- Oregon Largest City: Portland (2.4 million people)
+- Oregon’s Largest City: Portland (2.4 million people)

 - Oregon Total Population: 4.2 million people (2019 est.)